 It is recommended to turn the pork belly over to complexly fry the opposite side when not enough oil is used.
 This way, your lechon kawali is cooked uniformly.

 Place the deep-fried pork on a wire rack and let it cook down.
 Chop into serving pieces.
 This is best served with lechon sauce.
 You can also use a mixture of soy sauce and calamansi as dipping sauce.

-Try this delicious Lechon Kawali Recipe and let me know what you think.
+Try this Lechon Kawali Recipe.
+Let me know what you think.

 - 2 lbs. pork belly

 - 3 cups cooking Oil

 - Add the pork belly and 1 tablespoon of salt.
 Put some pepper pepper and bay leaves.
 Boil for 30 minutes or until meat gets tender